 Commonly seen at the 1/4 mark wringing their hands in panic (“What!?!?
 This is only the 1/4 mark!?!?!!?
 WHAT?!?!?!”)
 The Miserable typically has tears in their eyes, a scowl on their face, and are swearing under their breath.
 They can’t take three steps without complaining about the heat, the amount of people, the amount of stairs, and the hatred they have for everything and everyone around them.
 “How could you do this to me!?” seems to be their mantra.

 These people are usually wearing polyester workout shirts that may have smelled fresh at the start of the trail but now smell like hot garbage.
 The Stinker is blissfully unaware of the trail of gagging people that they leave behind as they make their way merrily up the Grind.
 This group seems to congregate at the tram ride down and even the breeze coming from the window won’t wash away the sweaty, hot smell of BO.
-Oh, that’s coming from you!?
+Oh, that’s coming from me!?
 Well, we all can’t smell like a fresh daisy!

 “C’mon babe, it’ll be fun!”
 Is how it all begins… You can typically spot The Couple on the side of the trail with one half bright-eyed and bushy tailed, raring to go, and the other half sweating, cursing, and complaining.
 “We just got passed by like 5 people, let’s keep moving!” is usually met with, “Mark, shut your fat mouth and let me have a rest for a minute, Okay!?”